Coronavirus (COVID-19) Preparedness Information Learn More

 What happens when I arrive for my procedure?

-When you arrive at the facility, you will be asked the same standard screening questions and provided with a cloth mask (if you do not already have one).
-If you have your own mask or bandana to cover your mouth and nose, you can wear that.
+When you arrive at the facility, you will be asked the same standard screening questions and you will need to wear a mask or face covering brought from home.

 Will I be treated near COVID-19 patients?